 The California Affidavit of Heirship is often used to release funds in banking, savings and investment accounts owned by the Decedent at his or her time of death.

 A California Affidavit of Heirship gives absolute evidence of the family history of the Decedent and his or her heirs, so legal means can be applied to the facts concluding the legal inheritance of the property.
-Title companies accept a California Affidavit of Heirship during the transfer of real estate.
+Title companies accept a California Affidavit during the transfer of real estate.